Italo Calvino: Later life and work

 Calvino had more significant contact with the academic world, notably at the Sorbonne (with Barthes) and the University of Urbino.
 His literary interests spanned multiple periods, genres, and languages, including Honoré de Balzac, Ludovico Ariosto, Dante, Ignatius of Loyola, Cervantes, Shakespeare, Cyrano de Bergerac, and Giacomo Leopardi.

 Between 1972 and 1973, Calvino published two short stories, "The Name, the Nose" and the Oulipo-inspired "The Burning of the Abominable House", in the Italian edition of Playboy.
 He also became a regular contributor to the Italian newspaper Corriere della Sera.
 During this period, Calvino spent his summer vacations in a house constructed in the pinewood of Roccamare, in Castiglione della Pescaia, Tuscany.

 In 1975, Calvino was made an Honorary Member of the American Academy.
 Awarded the Austrian State Prize for European Literature in 1976, he visited Mexico, Japan, and the United States, where he gave a series of lectures in several American cities.
 After his mother died in 1978 at the age of 92, Calvino sold Villa Meridiana, the family home in San Remo.
 Two years later, he moved to Rome in Piazza Campo Marzio near the Pantheon and began editing the work of Tommaso Landolfi for Rizzoli.
 Awarded the French Légion d'honneur in 1981, he also accepted the role of jury president for the 38th Venice Film Festival.

 During the summer of 1985, Calvino prepared a series of texts on literature for the Charles Eliot Norton Lectures to be delivered at Harvard University in the fall.
 On 6 September 1985, Calvino suffered a stroke in his villa in Roccamare, where he was preparing for a lecture tour of the United States.
-Initially hospitalized at the Misericordia hospital in Grosseto, he was transferred to the hospital of Santa Maria della Scala in Siena (now a museum).
+Initially hospitalized at the Misericordia Hospital in Grosseto, he was transferred to the hospital of Santa Maria della Scala in Siena.
 After partially regaining consciousness, his condition worsened and he died during the night of 18/19 September of a cerebral haemorrhage, aged sixty-one.
 He is buried in the cemetery-garden of Castiglione della Pescaia.
 His lecture notes were published posthumously in Italian in 1988 and in English as Six Memos for the Next Millennium in 1993.